ClouDesire/docusaurus/docs/order-validation.md

 }
 ```

-# Response
+## Response

-An HTTP response of 204 means validation has been successful.
+An HTTP response of `204` means validation has been successful.

-To return a validation error, send an HTTP response of 200 with a content type
+To return a validation error, send an HTTP response of `200` with a content-type
 `application/json` with an `errors` field containing 1..n objects, each with a
 `message` field: